What's causing climate change?

 Some greenhouse gases, such as water vapour - the most abundant greenhouse gas - are naturally present in the atmosphere; without them, the Earth's average temperature would be an unbearably cold -18ºC instead of the 15ºC it is today.

-However, human activities are releasing immense additional amounts of greenhouse gases into the atmosphere, enhancing the greenhouse effect and warming the climate.
+However, human activities are releasing immense additional amounts of greenhouse gases into the atmosphere and this is enhancing the greenhouse effect.

-Over the past couple of centuries, our societies have burnt increasing amounts of fossil fuels to power machines, generate electricity, heat buildings and transport people and goods.
-Since the Industrial Revolution the concentration of CO2 in the atmosphere has increased by around 41%, and it continues to rise.
+Over the past two and a half centuries, our societies have burnt increasing amounts of fossil fuels to power machines, generate electricity, heat buildings and transport people and goods.
+Since the Industrial Revolution in 1750 the concentration of CO2 in the atmosphere has increased by around 40%, and it continues to rise.

 Trees help to regulate the climate by taking up CO2 from the atmosphere, and immense amounts of carbon are stored in the world's forests.
 When forests are cut down, the carbon stored in the trees is released into the atmosphere as CO2, adding to the greenhouse effect.
 On top of that, when a forest is destroyed, it can no longer absorb CO2 from the atmosphere.